Little Sanctuary Project

 One highlight of the project has been working with skilled artisans to design new stained glass windows for our larger chapel.
 Many of the original windows incorporate abstract designs.
 Our chaplains, working with the artists, sought to introduce windows depicting biblical stories that resonate with our boys—Jonah and the Whale, the Good Samaritan, the Prodigal Son—as well as beloved moments in the life of our school and the church, such as the Blessing of the Animals.
 At this favorite fall chapel in honor of St. Francis, boys are invited to bring their pets; this year, the chaplains blessed dozens of dogs, a few cats, a rabbit, a snake, and a fish.

-Music has always been an instrumental part of our chapels, and during this project the tubular chimes in the bell tower are being restored and updated so that they can be played manually or automatically.
-The historic chimes—a gift to the first bishop of Washington, the Right Rev. Henry Yates Satterlee, from a former parish—remain in working condition, but several of the strikers are being sandblasted, hot-dip galvanized, and powder-coated black—and restored to their original quality so that we may again hear “Men of the Future, Stand,” and other beloved hymns and carols ring out across campus.
+Music has always been an instrumental part of our chapels, and during this project the tubular chimes in the bell tower have been restored and updated so that they can be played manually or automatically.
+The historic chimes—a gift to the first bishop of Washington, the Right Rev. Henry Yates Satterlee, from a former parish—were in working condition, but several of the strikers needed to be sandblasted, hot-dip galvanized, and powder-coated black—and restored to their original quality so that “Men of the Future, Stand,” and other beloved hymns and carols may ring out across campus once again.

 Integral to the project are complete upgrades to HVAC, electrical, audiovisual, wireless, and lighting systems.
 The school will replace and upgrade fire protections and alarms and will bring the building up to applicable code and life safety standards.